Star Wars Episode I: Jedi Power Battles: Plot

 The game loosely follows the plot of The Phantom Menace and begins as two Jedi are sent to negotiate an agreement between the corrupt Trade Federation and the royal government of Naboo.
 The meeting turns out to be a trap and the two Jedi manage to fight their way through battle droids on the Trade Federation ship.
 The pair eventually make it to the planet's surface, where they fight through the swamps that eventually lead to the streets of Naboo's capital city, Theed.
 In the ensuing battle the Jedi are forced to flee with Naboo's Queen Amidala and several trusted members of her court on her starship.

 The group arrives on Tatooine, where they hope to acquire parts to repair the Queen's ship.
 The environment proves hostile, and the Jedi are forced to defend themselves against Tusken Raiders and an attack by a dark-robed assassin while the parts are acquired.
 The group eventually makes their way to Coruscant, where a group of criminals instigate an attack.
 The Jedi fight their way through the attackers to see the queen to the Galactic Senate building.
 Concerned for the welfare of her planet and finding no hope in the apathetic Senate, the Queen and Jedi return to Naboo to liberate the city of Theed from the control of the Trade Federation.

 Now allied with the Gungans of Naboo, the two Jedi fight their way through Gungan ruins to the city.
 They arrive and liberate a pair of droid STAPs.
 Utilizing the vehicle's limber controls and fast firing weaponry, they fight their way to the royal palace.
 Upon arriving the Jedi scale the side of the palace, using their force abilities to jump from platform to platform until they ascend to the top.
 Arriving, they find their progress blocked by the Sith apprentice Darth Maul, who had previously tried to kill them on Tatooine.
 The Sith engages the two Jedi as they push through the palace's generator complex.
 The Jedi gain the upper hand and Maul is defeated.
 The Jedi celebrate their victory with Boss Nass, leader of the Gungans, and Queen Amidala in a large celebration within the city of Theed.
+Yoda states that it is far from over, as Sidious is still out there.